Perwahl/SOVLRules/docs/UnitTypes.md

 A unit gets **Rank Bonus** for each rank of models behind the first.
 A rank that is missing models counts as long as it's half full.

+## Flight Move
+In some situations a unit might lose it's nerve and try to flee from the battlefield.
+A **Flight Move** is chaotic, instead of moving normally roll one d6 for each 4 points of base movement allowance.
+Move the unit that distance in a straight line, avoiding other units and terrain.

+If a **Flight Move** reaches a table edge the unit flees the battlefield.
+It is considered destroyed for scoring purposes.

 ## Unit Types
 Units come in different types which determines some basic properties.